-In 2008, at the beginning of the Great Recession, many experts reported an >average profit margin for restaurant industry of just 0.5%.
+In 2008, at the beginning of the Great Recession, many experts reported a >average profit margin for the restaurant industry of just 0.5%.
 In other words, the average restaurant income was only half a penny for every dollar spent.

 Strategies to Increase Your Restaurant Profit Margin

 The highest profit margin in the restaurant industry usually goes to Italian restaurants that serve alcohol.
 Most Italian dishes don’t cost much to make.
 A good chef, however, can make inexpensive ingredients taste amazing.

 Because of this, you can potentially boost your profit margin by adding a few pasta dishes to your menu.
 Knowing what cuisine has the highest profit margins for restaurants might help you increase your revenue.
 Unless you’re willing to change your restaurant to focus on foods that get the highest profit margin in the restaurant business, though, you should probably concentrate on other strategies.